nos111/HackYourFuture/JavaScriptHomeWork/assignment6/README.md

 Shows the collaborators of that repo. through ANOTHER API call to https://api.github.com/repos/user/repo/events and that lists the 3 last events.
 Show the type of the event and if the type is 'PushEvent' show the commit message.

 When a user goes to this app, My github account info is loaded.
 They can then use the search field to find info about other github accounts.

+-Implemented promises in your XHR
+-Added polling to your SPA and make sure new info is loaded every 60 seconds.
+-Implemented a loader icon